NexMaker-Fab/2023zjude-YSD/docs/_webbuild.md

     window.$docsify = {
       name: '',
       repo: '',
-      loadSidebar: true, <!--to create set sidebar-->
+      loadSidebar: true, //to create a sidebar
-      coverpage: true, <!--to create a coverpage-->
+      coverpage: true, //to create a coverpage
     }
   </script>
   <!-- Docsify v4 -->